takikadiri/kedro-boot/examples/README.md

 ![fastapi](.github/fastapi.png)

-The uvicorn (web server) args can be updated using conf/base/fastapi.yml
+The uvicorn or gunicorn (web server) args can be updated using conf/base/fastapi.yml

 ### Data App with Streamlit